Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/4_Robot_Dog.rst

 .. image:: ../_static/imgs/Chapter_4_Robot_Dog/Chapter4_20.png
     :align: center

 If some libraries are not installed successfully, it will prompt "Some libraries have not been installed yet.
-Please run 'python setup_windows.py' again".
+Please run '**python setup_windows.py**' again".
 Then you need to execute the python3 setup_windows.py command again.
 Most installation failures are caused by a poor network.
 You can check the network before installing.

 Open client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^